ruralocity/everyday_rails_rspec_rails_3_2/README.md

 Sample Rails 3.2.x application for [Everyday Rails Testing with RSpec: A Practical Approach to Test-driven Development](https://leanpub.com/everydayrailsrspec) by Aaron Sumner.
 This repository demonstrates incremental testing of an existing application, starting with an untested codebase and working through model, controller, and feature specs.

-Each chapter's progress is tagged in the commit history as follows:
+Each chapter's progress has a specific branch in this repository:

 - `01_untested`: The initial, untested application.
 - `02_setup`: Installation and configuration of the testing tools.